 True faith is not only a certain knowledge whereby I hold for truth all that God has revealed to us in His Word; but also a hearty trust, which the Holy Spirit works in me by the Gospel, that not only to others, but to me also, forgiveness of sins, everlasting righteousness and salvation are freely given by God, merely of grace, only for the sake of Christ’s merits.

 The Reformed churches confess nothing about repentance and good works in our definition of faith.
 We mention knowledge, assent, and trust.
 This is a material issue since the subtitle of GAJ promises to tell us what authentic faith is.
-This arguably synonymous with true faith?
+Is this arguably synonymous with true faith?
 Is MacArthur’s answer to this question the same as the Reformed?
 This is a question we will be exploring in this series.

 The fundamental discontinuity between GAJ and the Reformation approach to the relationship of justification to sanctification and the latter to good works is in the very structure of the book.
 We will delve into this in more detail later, but Schaefer is right to say (about both editions in substance): “Nevertheless, MacArthur does move away from this classic Reformed conception with his constant emphasis on obedience.”18 I agree heartily with Schaefer when he writes, “All his statement placed together, however, force this dilemma: is obedience ‘a manifestation’ and a ‘by-product’ of a resting in and reliance on Christ as Lord and Savior, or, as he seems to say at some points, is it actually a constituent part of the definition of faith?”19